C.J. Abrams Preview, Player Props: Nationals vs. Braves

 C.J.
 Abrams At The Plate

-- He has hit a home run in 11.6% of his games this year, and 3% of his chances at the plate.
+- In 11.5% of his games this season, he has gone deep, and 3% of his trips to the plate.

-- In 27.2% of his games this year, Abrams has had at least one RBI.
-He's picked up more than one in 10.9% and driven in three or more of his team's runs in six contests.
+- Abrams has had an RBI in 40 games this year (27.0%), including 16 multi-RBI outings (10.8%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.